Ada-Developers-Academy/LessonPlanning/lessons/02_attributes_inheritance.md

 * Then, create `boxed_favorite_dessert.rb` with the equivalent `attr_accessor` attributes and push to GitHub.
 * You should verify that both your handmade and boxes desserts work by creating instances of your FavoriteDessert and setting and getting their attributes in IRB.

+## Classic Object Orientation Example: Animals
+In a more classic example of describing objects, we'll physical objects, `Snake` and `Dog`.

+    class Snake
+      def speak
+        "hiiiiissssss"
+      end

+      def move
+        puts "slithering"
+      end

+      def color
+        "green"
+      end
+    end

+    class Dog
+      def speak
+        "Bark bark!"
+      end

+      def move
+        puts "trotting"
+      end

+      def color
+        "White"
+      end
+    end

+These two classes are pretty descriptive.
+If we create instances of these classes we can call the methods we've defined on them.
+Like so

+    fido = Dog.new
+    fido.speak => "Bark bark!"
+    fido.color => "White"

+So in the very real aspect we can see how these classes mimic objects we assign `fido` to an instance of a `Dog`, we can then call methods on `fido`, methods can be imagined as verbs (`speak`) or attributes (`color`).

 ## Inheritance
 The similarities of real life objects continues with inheritance.
-Inheritance can almost be thought of as evolution.
-Let's take the last animal example and add inheritance by adding the `Animal` class
+Let's take the last animal example and add inheritance by adding the `Animal` class.

     class Animal
       def move